AdobeDocs/workfront.en/help/quicksilver/maestro/views/manage-the-table-view.md

 * The sorting you create is preserved when you navigate away.

 * You can sort by as many fields as you see displayed in the table view of a record type.

+* Linked fields are sortable only if they allow single values, or if they allow multi-select values with the summarization option selected (sum, average, max, min).

 * Removing sorting criteria removes them from anyone accessing the same record type as you and uses the same view as you use.